Abusive Relationships: Death by a Thousand Cuts

 What happens when you are in an abusive relationship?
 The impact isn’t realized for many people until the damage has been done.
 As you will see, there are several reasons for this.

 Toxic relationships exist on a spectrum, with some forms more damaging and severe than others, such as abuse.
-Being in a relationship where abuse is present establishes a pattern.
+Being in a relationship where emotional, verbal, or spiritual abuse is present establishes a pattern.
 It feels like death by a thousand cuts, namely, painful moments that take pieces of your soul and bring that pain into your life again and again.

 Abusive relationships leave you with a haunting confusion and immense suffering as they invade your life.
-They aim to deceive you by disguising their true self to use and take advantage of you.
+At the beginning stage of the relationship, the person aims to deceive you by disguising their true self to use and take advantage of you.
 They secretly plan their agenda to harm you and monopolize your time and energy.

 An abusive relationship is characterized by a person demonstrating deception, manipulation, and control, where the other person intentionally harms another person.
 Abuse comes in many forms, including physical, verbal, emotional, sexual, and spiritual.